+Spring.
+3 credits.
 W 7:30-10 p.m.
-C. McClintock.
+Staff.
 Students will learn the logic and methods of social science research and develop skill in transforming issues of interest to them into researchable questions.
-Readings, written assignments, and in-class exercises focus on stating hypotheses, designing studies and samples to test hypotheses, measuring variables, and interpreting findings.
+Readings, written assignments, and in-class exercises focus on stating hypotheses, designing studies and samples to test hypotheses, measuring variables, and simple statistical analysis.